IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

 * ActivePerl (Version 5.26). https://www.activestate.com/products/activeperl/
 * ExifTool (Version 11.26). https://sno.phy.queensu.ca/~phil/exiftool/index.html

 The app has only been tested in Windows 10 and 7.
-For better performance we suggest to use Google Chrome for the GUI.
+For better performance we suggest to use Google Chrome or Mozilla Firefox for the GUI.